mitre/hipcheck/site/content/docs/guide/config/policy-file.md

 overall target of analysis is marked for further investigation regardless of the risk score.
 In this case, the risk score is still calculated and all other analyses are still run.

+## Macros

+The policy file parsing system supports a few simple macros to increase flexibility.
+Macros start with a `#`, followed by a name of two or more characters, and then an optional open and closed parentheses containing data.

+- `#rel("<PATH>")` - The `#rel` macro takes a KDL string object as a parameter.
+	At parse time, the contained string is interpreted as a path, and that path is interpreted as relative to the directory from which the policy file was loaded.
+Without using `#rel()`, paths specified in policy files will be interpreted as relative to the directory from which `hc` is	run.
+Example:
+	`binary-file #rel("Binary.toml")`
+- `#env("<VAR>")` - The `#env` macro takes a KDL string object as a parameter and allows for parse-time environment variable resolution.
+For instance, `api-token #env("API_TOKEN")`